How to get the best life insurance policy

 Life insurance is generally quite affordable.
-A 28-year old, non-smoker, with a £120,000 repayment mortgage debt can get a decreasing term policy for under £5 a month with Bright Grey.
-That said there are steps you need to take to keep the price affordable.
+That said there are steps you need to take to keep the price down.

 Keep healthy and safe

 As well as age, health and safety are big determining factors in the price of a life insurance policy.
 Premiums increase with the likelihood of death within a term.
-So if you have a risky job, like extreme sports and are an overweight smoker you will pay more.
+So if you have a risky job, like extreme sports, are overweight or like a cigarette, you will pay more.

 Losing weight or giving up smoking can help drive premiums down.
 Plus if you change jobs and don’t do as many dangerous activities you can change your policy to suit and pay less.